lanl/benchmarks/doc/sphinx/2_amg/amg.rst

  +---------+-----------+-----------+-----------+------------+------------+------------+
  |  320    | 5.255E+09 | 2.447E+08 | 1.027E+10 |   1.487    |   1.241    |    35      |
  +---------+-----------+-----------+-----------+------------+------------+------------+

+ FOMs, times and number of iterations for Problem 2 with grid size n x n x n on 1 V-100

 The FOMs of AMG2023 on V100 for Problem 1 is provided in the following table and figure: